Maximizing Asynchronicity in Event-based Neural Networks: Architecture details of the asynchronous encoder

 \textbf{MVHS layer}.
 The MVHS layer is modified from the TM layer in RWKV-6.
 For input sequence \(\{\bm{x}_i\in\mathbb{R}^D\}_{i=1}^T\) of length \(T\), MVHS layer first maps them into \(\bm{k}_t, \bm{v}_t, \bm{w}_t\) as Equation \ref{eq:rwkv-tm-map}.
 Then, given number of heads \(N\) and dimension of head \(D_{\text{head}}=D/N\), the output \(\bm{S}\) of the MVHS layer is given as

 This is equivalent to directly using the multi-channel MVHS of the TM in RWKV-6 as the output.
-The hidden state preserves the aggregated information of the input events, which is precisely what we want for event representation.
+The hidden state preserves the aggregated information of the input events, which is precisely what we want for the event feature.
 Moreover, the multi-channel matrix shape matches the multi-channel image-like handcrafted event representations and could convey expressive fine-grained spatial information.
-Therefore, we think using MVHS as output is a key towards expressive event representation.
+Therefore, we think using MVHS as output is a key towards expressive event features.
+The data flow of the EVA framework, from raw events to the targets, is summarized in Figure \ref{fig:dataflow}.